Table of Contents

 Leaving sweat on the skin and allowing it to dry will build up to acne not only on your face but also on other parts of your body over time.
 If you have acne already, sweat can only make it worse.
 Pat sweat dry with a clean cloth or tissue and take a shower when you can.

 Additionally, you can opt to wear highly absorbent sweatbands that’ll help you easily keep sweat off your face.
-GearTop’s Sweatbands for men and women are lightweight and deliver a snug yet non-restrictive fit.
+Look for sweatbands that are lightweight and deliver a snug yet non-restrictive fit.
 Quick-drying and easy-to-wash, these versatile bands are low maintenance.
 What’s more, they are built to last!

 Never over-wash or under-wash